cjense/seasonal-icevelocity-prediction/README.md

 Plot a histogram, count the total points, and calculate the mean, median, and variance of the data.
 Useful for understanding the distribution of the data before funneling into an ML model and analyzing.

+### extract_flowlinedata

+Extract velocity data at the location of flowlines (from [Felikson et al.](https://doi.org/10.1029/2020GL090112)).
+Instead of considering every point on the glacier, only take points from flowlines for faster processing.

 ## References

 1. [Moon, T., Joughin, I., Smith, B., & Howat, I. (2020).
 21st-century evolution of Greenland outlet glacier velocities.
 Science Advances, 6(24), eaaz9541.](https://doi.org/10.1126/sciadv.aaz9541)